 Introduction The role of exempla in Confessio Amantis stands central to Gower’s poetic and moral framework.
 To begin with, John Gower fills the poem with illustrative tales to teach lessons through narrative.
 Each time, a story or “exemplum” presents a Read More …

-Confessio Amantis as a Political Commentary
+Confessio Amantis as Political Commentary by John Gower

-Role of Women in Confessio Amantis
+Women in Confessio Amantis by John Gower

 Allegory and Symbolism in Confessio Amantis